Restrict Access for Incoming Requests

 Click Save to save the current certificate profile.

-Specifying IP Ranges
+Configuring Allowed IP Ranges

-Applying a Restriction to an Application Environment
+Applying Access Restriction to an Application Environment

 1. From Apps, go to the app's Environments page.